 In February 2015, five Utah parents who were looking for a better educational opportunity for their children teamed up to create a new public charter school.
 These parents found this educational model at Williamsburg Learning, an Educational Services Provider that was already powering a national private school and a public, online charter school in Nevada.
 When this group of parents joined forces with Williamsburg, Leadership Academy of Utah was born!
 LAU was approved by the UT State Board of Education on February 5, 2016, acting on the unanimous recommendation of the State Charter School Board in January.

-Suzanne Christensen, Vice Chair
+Molly Foster, Vice Chair

-Amy George, Board Member
+Amy George, Board Secretary

 Emeritus Board Members

 - Busch Jones, Chair

 - Annie Fisher, Secretary

 - Brian Langford